vieirads/100DaysOfCode/r1-log.md

 ### R1D49
 Tried to make a countdown for my taskcounter app and could not figure it out.
 Have to better understand the basics of AngularJS.

+### R1D50
+Studied a bit of AngularJs in codecademy.